 In September 2018 against the Los Angeles Chargers, Hill broke free for a 57-yard reception, during which he was clocked at 21.95 MPH.
 That stood as a season record until it was broken by New England Patriots safety Devin McCourty, who broke the 22 MPH threshold on an 84-yard interception return against the Buffalo Bills.

-Hill is just one offensive weapon for Andy Reid along with quarterback Patrick Mahomes and tight end Travis Kelce.
+Hill is just one offensive weapon for Mike McDaniel along with quarterback Tua Tagovailoa and fellow speed demon Jaylen Waddle.
 He also just happens to be one of the fastest men in the league.

 Whether it's at wide receiver or as a ball carrier, Tyreek Hill has put everyone on notice.
 Hill's speed shines, especially in the postseason, and he's ready to make history each time he touches the ball.